whai362/PSENet/readme.md

 ## News
 - PSENet is included in [MMOCR](https://github.com/open-mmlab/mmocr).
 - We have upgraded PSENet from python2 to python3.
 You can find the old version [here](https://github.com/whai362/PSENet/tree/python2).
+- We have implemented PSENet using Paddle.
+Visit it [here](https://github.com/RoseSakurai/PSENet_paddle)
 - You can find code of PAN [here](https://github.com/whai362/pan_pp.pytorch).

 ## Introduction